 - 1. Describe the socio economic characteristics of the local leaders. - 2.
-Examine the specific roles and duties performed by community leaders in promoting agricultural extension programmes in the study area.
+Identify the constraints and determine the perceived training needs of leaders in the study area. - 3.
+Examine the leadership styles adopted by local leaders in promoting agricultural extension programmes in the study area.